codepr/sol/README.md

 Sol
 ===

-Oversimplified MQTT broker which mimick mosquitto features.
+Oversimplified MQTT broker written from scratch, which mimick mosquitto features.
 Implemented for learning how the protocol works, for now it supports almost all MQTT v3.1.1 commands on linux platform; it relies on EPOLL interface introduced on kernel 2.5.44.

 ## Build